-Packet
+MAP Packet

 Packets shall be transferred over a space link with the MAP Packet Service.

-The Packets transferred by this service must be self-delimiting, and have a Packet Version Number (PVN) or a CCSDS Protocol ID registered by SANA reference [8].
+The Packets transferred by this service must be self-delimiting, and have a Packet Version Number (PVN) registered by SANA reference [8].

 The position and length of the Packet Length Field of the Packets must be known to the service provider in order to extract Packets from Transfer Frames at the receiving end.
+This clause applies when packets span transfer frames using TFDF Construction Rule ‘000’ and also when blocking of Packets is performed using TFDF Construction Rule ‘111’ by the service provider.

 NOTES

-Packets are variable-length, delimited, octet-aligned data units, and are usually the protocol data unit of a Network Layer protocol.
+Packets are variable-length, delimited, octet-aligned data units.

-If blocking of Packets is performed by the service provider, the position and length of the Packet Length Field of the Packets must be known to the service provider in order to extract Packets from Transfer Frames at the receiving end.
+Examples of packets are: CCSDS Space Packets, CCSDS Encapsulation Packets.

 Packets shall be either contained within a single frame or within multiple sequential frames of the same GMAP_ID using the TFDZ Construction Rules in 4.1.4.2.1.4.4.

 MAP Access Service Data Unit (MAP_SDU)